gvwilson/thirdbit/src/talks/sdgc/index.md

 </tr>
 <tr>
   <th valign="top">Assumptions</th>
-  <td valign="top">Programs (algorithms) are abstract objects, they are correct or incorrect, as well as more or less efficient – knowledge is a priori</td>
+  <td valign="top">Programs (algorithms) are abstract objects, they are correct or incorrect, as well as more or less efficient</td>
-  <td valign="top">Programs (processes) affect the world, they are more or less effective and reliable – knowledge is a posteriori</td>
+  <td valign="top">Programs (processes) affect the world, they are more or less effective and reliable</td>
-  <td valign="top">Programs can model information processes, models are more or less accurate – knowledge is a posteriori</td>
+  <td valign="top">Programs can model information processes, models are more or less accurate</td>
 </tr>
 <tr>
   <th valign="top">Aims</th>